 - The Pervert — yeah… we said it… and those who have one in the family or who lurks around the narcissistic peer group circles know exactly who the pedophiles and leering predators actually are; cheaters having affairs with partners friends and family members (hiding in plain sight) meet this pattern criteria as well

-Once you start to understand that seasonal reminders out and about in public tend to start hyping stress in toxic characters, it’s fairly simply to figure out why most family holiday gatherings that include people with Cluster B personality disorders, addictions issues (like drug addiction, sex addictions, or alcoholism), and/or narcissistic perspectives don’t go well.
+Once you start to understand that seasonal reminders out and about in public tend to start hyping stress in toxic characters, it’s fairly simple to figure out why most family holiday gatherings that include people with Cluster B personality disorders, addictions issues (like drug addiction, sex addictions, or alcoholism), and/or narcissistic perspectives don’t go well.
 After all, if you were a person who truly had a limited capacity for empathy, would you want to be reminded how different you are from a functional perspective, being constantly reminded that you and average human beings might look the same but are at your core nothing alike?

 Thinking about the challenges people with NPD, BPD, HPD, or ASPD face (in the Grinch sense) is key to Narcissistic Abuse Recovery for this reason, noting holidays designed to teach and promote empathy — to an unempathetic person by nature — are isolating.
 The toxic shame a Cluster B person feels related to the issues is then repressed and converted into rage, spite, malice, and passive-aggression.

 At best they show up and stonewall.
-Anyone from a dysfunction family can fill in the blanks in any comment section they see posted below a social media link share of this article to share their own story of holiday, special event, or birthday sabotage that was the worst.
+Anyone from a dysfunction family can fill in the blanks in any comment section they see posted below a social media link share of this article to share their own story of a holiday, special event, or birthday sabotage that was the worst.